WHAT IS A STUDENT LEADER

 Attending training is required all new student leaders and highly recommended for returning student leader for each outdoor school season, fall and spring.
 In special circumstances exceptions can be made for returning students that have already received training.
 Returning Student Leaders can assist leading training if they express interest.

-- Friday, November 15th, 9:30am-4:00pm
+- Friday, April 18th, 9:30am-4:00pm

-- Saturday, November 16th, from 9:30am-4:00pm
+- Saturday, April 19th, from 9:30am-4:00pm

 We design our student leader training to be fun and educational.
 During training we introduce you to our curriculum, games and activities.
 You will also learn tools for supporting younger students during their Outdoor School experience and receive clear expectations of your roles and responsibilities.
 Each student leader will be given the knowledge and opportunity to lead specific aspects of field studies.
 See a sample training schedule below.